 Dastardly is a free DAST scanner from PortSwigger that runs the Burp Suite scanning engine in a Docker container.
 Give it a URL, get JUnit XML results in under 10 minutes.
 No API keys, no configuration files, no account required.

 PortSwigger built Dastardly for one purpose: fast, high-confidence security checks in CI/CD pipelines.
 It does not try to be a full DAST scanner.
-It finds a focused set of vulnerabilities with minimal false positives.

 Key Features